The Disciplinary Register (Register) records disciplinary action taken against registered building practitioners in Victoria.

-- a show cause process conducted by the VBA after 1 September 2016 (show cause process)
+- a show cause notice given by the VBA on or after 1 September 2016 (show cause process)

-Disciplinary sanctions imposed against registered building practitioners after finalisation of a show cause process and/or an inquiry process remain on the Register for five years after they are imposed or cease to have effect, whichever is the later.
+Entries remain on the register for five years after they are imposed or cease to have effect, whichever is the later.

 The Register lists:

-- to have contravened the Building Act, the Regulations and/or the Domestic Building Contracts Act 1995, or
+- contravening the Building Act 1993, the Regulations and/or the Domestic Building Contracts Act 1995; or

-- no longer fit to practise as a registered building practitioner
+- no longer being fit to practice as a registered building practitioner

-- the disciplinary sanctions (for example, fines, reprimands or periods of suspension of their registration under the Building Act) imposed against those registered building practitioners
+the disciplinary outcome (for example, monetary penalties, reprimands or periods of suspension of their registration under the Building Act) imposed against those registered building practitioners

-- the suburb or town where the conduct of the registered building practitioners on the Register occurred.
+where relevant, the suburb or town where the conduct occurred.

-Where a practitioner has been the subject of more than one disciplinary proceeding, they will appear on more than one occasion in the Register, and may appear in the first and/or second part of the Register.
+Where a practitioner has been the subject of more than one disciplinary proceeding, each will have a separate entry on the Register.